 How Do I Choose the Best Dermatology Textbook?

 Doctors looking for a dermatology textbook, whether they are in training or looking for a reference for their practice, should think about a few things.
-The best textbook for a particular doctor is determined how the text will be used, what it will be used for, and what type of dermatology the doctor practices or intends to practice.
+The best textbook for a particular doctor is determined by how the text will be used, what it will be used for, and what type of dermatology the doctor practices or intends to practice.
 Textbooks are frequently available through college bookstores or directly from publishers, and if cost is a concern, a discounted used text may be available.

 A preceptor may recommend or require a specific dermatology textbook for a doctor in training.
 Residents in dermatology residencies may be expected to read and discuss one or more texts throughout the program.
 In this case, the required texts should be prioritized when choosing textbooks.
 If a recommended list is available, doctors who want more reference material should purchase some texts from it.
 If not, a dermatology resident might be able to get a recommendation from an attending physician.